Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 ![process-try-fold.png](014-iterators/process-try-fold.png)

-🦀 The lack of return value might _feel_ like it rather limits the usefulness of this function.
+🦀 The lack of return value might _feel_ like it rather limits the usefulness of this method.

 🦀 However, it can be useful when doing things like sending data somewhere else, for example, across threads, which we'll be looking at in the next video.